 What Is An SSDI Disability?

-The term disability refers to any medical condition that may impact your ability to work for the required period (12 months or more), including any physical injury, illness, mental disorder, brain impairment or other serious medical condition that significantly impairs your ability to work.
+When used pertaining to SSDI, disability refers to any medical condition that may impact your ability to work for the required period (12 months or more), including any physical injury, illness, mental disorder, brain impairment or other serious medical condition that significantly impairs your ability to work.
 Visit our section on physical disabilities and mental disabilities to learn more.

 Social Security Disability laws are strict when it comes to the issue of work impairment.
 Even if you are unable to return to your previous occupation, you are not eligible for benefits if you are able to transition to a new occupation.
 Your education, work history, age and other factors will be taken into consideration when determining your ability to find work.
 For disabled individuals 50 and over, there is an assumption that it is more difficult to transition to a new field of employment.
 Visit our section on 50 and over claims to learn more.